 The other kinds of questions women can get are of the sleazier vein.

-My first year in Korea, while sitting on a metal bench in a subway station listening to my trusty iPod, I felt a light tap on my shoulder.
+During my first year in Korea, while sitting on a metal bench in a subway station listening to my trusty iPod, I felt a light tap on my shoulder.
 A young man leaned across from his bench behind me.

 “Are you Russian?”